Ever wonder what a freelancer’s typical day is like? Are our lives as flexible and laid-back as you’ve been led to believe? Do we really work hard?

 9:15 am Tidy Up & Check Email

 When I arrive back home I’ll spend a few minutes cleaning up from the morning rush, then I’ll settle in with another cup of coffee to check email and social media.
-I reply to emails from clients, and answer questions from students in my High-Level Proofreading Pro course, and who are taking my free masterclass.
+I reply to emails from clients, and answer questions from students in my High-Level Proofreading And Copyediting Pro course, and who are taking my free masterclass.

 9:45 am Meditate & Visualize